flagxor/sab-tag-questions/README.md

 3.15 - SABs do not persist data.

-3.16 - NOTE: The ECMAscript spec does not include these sections.
+3.16 - NOTE: The ECMAscript spec does not include a security or privacy section.

 3.17 - SABs do not allow downgrading security characteristics.